First Timer's Fears Turn to Cheers

 The best part of the camp, according to the Conley Family, is the people.
 “Dave (the camp’s director) and Holly and George (the camp owners) always get phenomenal counselors who are good with kids and adults.”

-And the experience of connecting with other families is something that will never forget.
+And the experience of connecting with other families is something that they will never forget.
 David Allen and her husband Mike get together whenever David has business in Boston.

 According to the Conley family, you can find more than relaxation and fun at Medomak Family Camp.
 You can find friends for life.Back to Family Stories